stadust/pointercrate/doc/100_objects/300_player.md

 - If the player is banned, they do not have any approved or submitted records on the list

 Note that it is not possible to retrieve a player's demonlist score via the API.
+You can calculate it yourself based on the `records` list

 ## Short/Embedded Form